-Importing/Exporting Settings
+Importing/Exporting Configuration

-If you are upgrading software, you might want to transfer your previous settings from old version to new version of your NetFlow Analyzer.
-This is possible by export and import.
+If you are upgrading software, you might want to transfer your previous configuration from old version to new version of your NetFlow Analyzer.
+This is possible by configuration export and import.

-To export your settings:
+To export your configuration:

 - 1. Log-in to old NetFlow Analyzer version - 2.
-Go to > Settings > NetFlow Settings > Configuration and click Export - 3.
-Your settings parameters will be downloaded in a XML file
+Go to Settings > Flow Settings > Configuration and click Export - 3.
+Your configuration parameters will be downloaded in a XML file